-I graduated from the School of Sport and Exercise Sciences at the University of Birmingham in 2008 with a 2:1 in Sport and Exercise Sciences.
+I graduated from the School of Sport, Exercise and Rehabilitation Sciences at the University of Birmingham in 2008 with a 2:1 in Sport and Exercise Sciences.

 I currently work as the Assistant Sports Scientist at Glasgow Celtic Football Club, a role which I have held for the past 2 years.
 My opportunity to work in professional football came about whilst I was in my third year at University.
 During this year I undertook an internship at Birmingham City Football Club alongside completing my third year studies.
 After graduating, I spent 15 months working in a full time capacity at West Bromwich Albion football club before then moving to Celtic.